scsketch/pagemaster-rn/README.md

 ## Run on the web

 This was made as mobile first but you can test it in a browser.
+Use your browser's dev tools try to different responsive sizes.

 ```bash
 npm run web